Jump to topic

 Additionally, radial keratotomy will not be the first choice listed in an ophthalmology clinic.
 Better, more precise refractive procedures are available, including LASIK.

 Both radial keratotomy and LASIK correct refractive errors.
-However, beyond this, there are many differences between the two vision correction procedures.
+However, there are many differences between the two vision correction procedures.

 LASIK is a less invasive yet more accurate procedure than radial keratotomy.
-It does not have as long a recovery time as radial keratotomy, and complications are less likely.
+It has a shorter recovery time and less risk of complications.

 An eye surgeon may not prescribe LASIK for individuals who underwent radial keratotomy and now face a deterioration in vision problems.
 Instead, photorefractive keratectomy may be a more suitable and less invasive procedure in these cases.
 It is best to consult a surgeon to understand all options available.